 Roto-Rooter (Colquhoun)

 On August 10, 2010, we filed a Statement of Claim with the American Arbitration Association on behalf of former Technicians and similarly- situated persons to recover unpaid wages.
 More than 80 current and former Roto-Rooter Technicians have joined this arbitration.
 The Statement of Claim alleges that Roto-Rooter did not pay the claimants’ wages free and clear, and unlawfully reduced their wages through paycheck deductions and requiring them to bear respondents’ business expenses.
 The claimants also allege that they regularly worked unrecorded time of which the respondents were aware and encouraged through their policies and practices.
 The claimants seek to recover unpaid minimum and overtime wages and the illegal deductions and business expenses they were required to bear.
 This case is similar to the Morangelli case which was filed in the U.S. District Court for the Eastern District of New York.
 The primary difference between the cases is that Technicians who signed a valid arbitration agreement are forced to bring their claims in arbitration.
 Those Technicians who did not sign a valid arbitration agreement remain in the federal case.
 If you are or were a Technician who worked for Roto-Rooter in the past three years, you may be able to bring your claim for back wages in this or the Morangelli case.
-To do so, you must fill out a Consent to Arbitrate Form and return it to Getman & Sweeney, PLLC at the address listed on the form.

 Status Reports